Tonyjnr/Lyion-Bot/README.md

     ```bash
     npm start
     ```
-2.  **Scan the QR code:**
-    On the first run, a QR code will be displayed in the terminal.
-Scan it with your WhatsApp mobile app to log in.
+2.  **PairCode Request:**
+    input your number: eg 573171405478, and input the paircode below in the prompt.....
+    PairCode: LYIONBOT

 ## Command List